Romulo-Moraes/Assembly-Toolkit/05. Jumps/README.md

 ```

 ## 5.2 Comparing values
-There's a special opcode for comparison called 'cmp,' which takes two operands.
-After that, we can invoke a jump and pass a symbol with it.
+There is a special opcode for comparison called 'cmp,' which takes two operands.
+After that, we can invoke a jump and pass a label with it.
 For instance:
 ```asm
     cmp rax, rbx ; cmp subtract rbx from rax